Submitting your ETD

 - When your submission passes review, the administrator will 'accept' it.

-- Your ETD is then sent to ProQuest/UMI for publishing.
+- Your ETD is then sent to ProQuest for publishing.

 Selecting Traditional Publishing or Open Access Publishing PLUS